 As it looks more and more that the dollar totals of Murray and Samsonov could be minor-leagued, the Canadiens would then have 18 million as a starting point for next season.
 Not a bad proposition at all!

 If those four named add 5 million to payroll, it would be sensible.
 That would bring 14 players under contract at 23 million.
-The remaining 25 big ones could be used to resign Markov and Souray, who I feel would both remain Canadiens if offered market value.
+The remaining 25 big ones could be used to resign Andrei Markov and Sheldon Souray, who I feel would both remain Canadiens if offered market value.

 David Aebischer, Mike Johnson, Radek Bonk and Janne Niinimaa, UFA's all, will hit the highway, no tears cried while subtracting 8.7 million dollars from last (and next) season's salary cap - no questions asked.